karfield/babel-plugin-langpack/README.md

 # langPack generator plugin for Babel

-This plugin is used to traverse the code and replace 'L' callback as append a hash value, it alse generates a langpack export file, which you can translate your localizton file in csv or markdown file.
+This plugin is used to traverse the code and replace 'L' callback as append a hash value, it alse generates a langpack export file, which you can translate your localizton file in a json file.

 # Usage